 Except for the countries listed in the below section, XTB is available to all countries including Chile, Norway, Cyprus, Czech Republic, France, Germany, Hungary, Italy, Poland, Portugal, Romania, Slovakia, Spain, Turkey, UK, United Arab Emirates, Sweden and any other country which is not listed in the ‘Excluded’ section.

-At the time of writing, XTB doesn’t accept residents in USA (& US dependants i.e. US Virgin Island/Minor outlying Islands), Afghanistan, American Samoa, Australia, Bangladesh, Belize, Bosnia and Herzegovina, Canada, Congo, Cuba, Democratic Republic of Congo, Ethiopia, Guyana, Hong Kong, India, Iran, Israel, Japan, Kenya, Laos, Libya, Macao, Mauritius, Mozambique, New Zealand, North Korea, Pakistan, Palestine, Puerto Rico, Singapore, Somalia, South Korea, Turkey, Uganda, Vanuatu, Venezuela, Vietnam, Yemen
+At the time of writing this XTB review, the exchange doesn’t accept residents in the USA (& US dependants i.e. US Virgin Island/Minor outlying Islands).
+It also excluded users from Afghanistan, American Samoa, Australia, Bangladesh, Belize, Bosnia and Herzegovina, Canada, Congo, Cuba, Democratic Republic of Congo, Ethiopia, Guyana, Hong Kong, India, Iran, Israel, Japan, Kenya, Laos, Libya, Macao, Mauritius, Mozambique, New Zealand, North Korea, Pakistan, Palestine, Puerto Rico, Singapore, Somalia, South Korea, Turkey, Uganda, Vanuatu, Venezuela, Vietnam, Yemen

 Every CFD trading platform has its own fee structure and limits.